matrup01/data_import_modules/README.md

     cmap (str) ... decides which colormap should be used, default-"RdYlBu_r" pad (float) ... moves the colormap away from the axis, default-0 togglecbar (bool) ... toggles colorbar, default-True
+    xlims (list of str) ... takes 2 strings in "H:M:S"-format and uses them as xlims

+6.5 WIBS.plot(ax,y,**kwargs)

+    draws a plot of y on an existing mpl-axis

+    y (str) ... decides which variable y should be plotted, legal strings depend on loaded data ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn

+    label (str) ... gives the plot a label used in a legend color (str) ... changes the color of the plot, default-"tab:orange" secondary (bool) ... should be toggled if the plot uses the right-hand yaxis, default-False